 You can charge a solar panel car with an external power source, or you can power the car through its built-in solar panels if it’s parked in the sun.

-Manufacturers have redesigned cars to be lighter and more efficient by streamlining cars’ bodies to reduce drag, making parts out of carbon fiber and plastic instead of metal, and, in the case of some sEVs, using three wheels rather than four.
+Manufacturers have redesigned cars to be lighter and more efficient by streamlining their bodies to reduce drag, using carbon fiber and plastic instead of metal, and, in the case of some sEVs, using three wheels rather than four.
 These design enhancements make EVs more efficient and promote solar power as a viable charging alternative.

-Any sEV will likely have to be plugged into external power fairly often, but solar charging may help reduce a reliance on external chargers when you’re out and about.
-As with a normal EV, when you do plug in, your sEV will charge quickly from external power.
+Any sEV will likely have to be plugged into external power fairly often, but solar charging may help reduce reliance on external chargers when you’re out and about.
+As with a normal EV, when you plug it in, your sEV will charge quickly from external power.

 New developments in EV tech mean certain sEVs may be able to charge and be charged by other electric vehicles.